mayhumst/viterbi-algorithm/README.md

 4. Go through the emission table, calculate each column total, and replace each raw value with the percentage of the column total.
 Repeat this for the transition table, but with row totals.

-5. Export the tables to excel spreadsheets (currently commented out).
-This could make previously calculated data easier/faster to import and add to.
+5. Export the tables to excel spreadsheets.
+This could make previously calculated data easier/faster to import and add to, but can be commented out for the sake of efficiency.

 6. Open the untagged test file for parsing.
 Parse line by line until the end of a sentence is reached, then send that sentence to the recursive calculation function.